ljeanner/azure-ipaas-workshop/docs/workshop.md

 ## Subscribe to the message (5 min)

-Next step is to retrieve the message from the Service Bus in order to process it later.
-In the Pub/Sub pattern previously explained, this is the Subscription part.
+Next step is to subscribe to the Service Bus queue where the messages are published to be able to process them later.
-We will build a workflow that will be triggered when a new message is available in the dedicated Service Bus subscription, containing our message.
+We will build a workflow that will be triggered when a new message is available in the dedicated Service Bus queue, containing our message.

 ### Configure the Service Bus trigger in Logic App

-In this step, will will configure the Logic App `Service Bus` connector and trigger `When messages are available in a topic`.
+In this step, we will configure the Logic App `Service Bus` connector and trigger `When messages are available in a topic`.
 As the Service Bus connection configuration is already done, we will focus on the creation and configuration of the trigger itself.

 <div class="task" data-title="Tasks">